Borough Pres Asks UniverSoul to "Refrain from Bringing Elephants into ... New York City"

 The USDA had previously cited UniverSoul Circus for failing to provide adequate space, failing to provide an exercise area, and failing to provide adequate barriers between dangerous animals and the public in both April and July of 2013.

 Exhibitors used by UniverSoul Circus have repeatedly failed to meet minimum federal standards for the care of animals used in exhibition as established in the Animal Welfare Act (AWA).
-Currently, UniverSoul contracts with big-cat exhibitor Mitchel Kalmanson, who was cited twice within 4 months for reportedly keeping big cats in cages too small for them to move around in.
+Former big-cat exhibitor Mitchel Kalmanson, was cited twice within 4 months for reportedly keeping big cats in cages too small for them to move around.
 A handler admitted that the animals were kept caged for 24 hours a day, 7 days a week for the entire four to seven weeks that they were on the road, and sometimes longer while with UniverSoul Circus.

-And that's not all, two elephants currently on the road with UniverSoul—Betty and Bo, who are exhibited by Larry Carden—have had over five years of reactive tuberculosis (TB) tests, suggesting that they are likely TB-positive.
+Two elephants on the road with UniverSoul in 2017—Betty and Bo, who are exhibited by Larry Carden—have had more than five years of reactive tuberculosis (TB) tests, suggesting that they are likely TB-positive.
 This puts arena and circus workers, members of the public, and other animals at risk for being exposed to TB.